Yasuo Fukuda

-Following the resignation of Prime Minister Shinzō Abe, Fukuda was elected as President of the Liberal Democratic Party and became Prime Minister in September 2007.
+Following the resignation of Prime Minister Shinzo Abe, Fukuda was elected as President of the Liberal Democratic Party and became prime minister in September 2007.
 Fukuda was the first son of a former Japanese Prime Minister (Takeo Fukuda) to also take up the post.
-On 1 September 2008, Fukuda announced his resignation as party leader, and was succeeded by Taro Aso.
+On 1 September 2008, Fukuda announced his resignation as party leader, and was succeeded by Tarō Asō.
 Although Japan hosted the G8 summit meeting without mishap during Fukuda's time in office, he himself earned little or no credit from ordinary Japanese, and when he resigned, he became the first of the G8 leaders to leave office.

 Early life

 Fukuda was born in Takasaki, Gunma, the eldest son of politician (later the 67th Prime Minister) Takeo Fukuda.
 He grew up in Setagaya, Tokyo, attending Azabu High School and graduating from Waseda University in 1959 with a degree in economics.
 After university, he joined Maruzen Petroleum (now part of the Cosmo Oil Company).
 He was only minimally involved in politics over the next seventeen years, working his way up to section chief as a typical Japanese "salaryman".
 He was posted to the United States from 1962-64.
 While his father Takeo Fukuda was prime minister from 1976–78, Yasuo became a political secretary.
 From 1978 to 1989, he was a director of the Kinzai Institute for Financial Affairs, serving as a trustee from 1986 onward.

-Fukuda also served as president of the Japanese Canoe Federation prior to his September 2007 election as Prime Minister.
+Fukuda also served as president of the Japanese Canoe Federation prior to his September 2007 election as prime minister.